felwal/felwal.github.io/content/projects/spotify-librarian.md

 ---
 title: Spotify Librarian
-summary: (Critical) redesign for AI-based music discovery
+summary: Redesign for AI-based music discovery
 team: [William Rolf, Alexander Widman, William Zhan]
 role: Lo-fi group design plus hi-fi individual extension.
 assignment: For the course _DM2630 User Experience Design and Evaluation_.
 The challenge was to "serve music discovery behaviors using AI on new or existing surfaces based on both implicit and explicit signals".